andycroll/andycroll.com/_posts/2018/2018-01-07-be-sparing-when-using-unless.md

 ## But why?

 Avoid using an `else` block with an `unless`.
 This structure is hard to reason about because the `else` block is a double negative: it is "not not" the specified condition.
-Instead, replace the `unless` with an `if` while refactoring the condition and swap around the blocks of code in the main and `else` branches.
+Instead, replace the `unless` with an `if`, taking care to refactor the condition statement as needed, then swap around the blocks of code in the main and `else` branches.

 It is _much_ harder to understand the code when using an `unless` conditional with boolean algebra (`&&` or `||`).
 It is an easy way to confuse yourself!
 The conditional `unless one && two` is equivalent to `if !one || !two`.
 Although the logic looks messier the positive version is easier to reason about.